ZandBraxton/100-days-of-code/log.md

 **Thoughts:** I HAD A BREAKTHROUGH!
 Everything started to click, I feel so much more comfortable with state and props.
 The flow of code, everything.
 SUPER HAPPY

 ### Day 97: October 13, 2021

 **Today's Progress**: Worked on cv-project

 **Thoughts:** Started working on styling, need to figure out how to create and add to dom dynamically

+### Day 98: October 14, 2021

+**Today's Progress**: Worked on cv-project

+**Thoughts:** Added logic for education and experience section.
+Figured out how to dynamically create more dom stuff with react by creating arrays and pushing them dynamically.
+Need to add unique id's still and also figure out how to delete stuff.